Varun487/AIAlgoTrading/README.md

 ```

-5. To create a super user for the database
+5. To create a superuser for the database

 ```